Table of Contents

 Geopredicates to search for geo properties that are intersecting, within, or contained in a given query geometry.
 Supports points, lines and polygons for indexing.
 Supports circles and boxes for querying point properties and all shapes for querying non-point properties.
-Note that JTS is required when using line and polygon shapes (see Geoshape documentation for more information).

 - Numeric Range: Supports all numeric comparisons in